 Lunch Pitches: For the Love of New Ideas

-IceLab created the Lunch Pitches, also known as Open Project Pitches, as a way to bridge gaps between scientific disciplines and encourage new collaborative efforts.
+Lunch Pitches help you bridge gaps between scientific disciplines and encourage new collaborative efforts.
 Think of the pitches as an idea collider.
 You’ve been working on a project just recently, or it’s something you’ve had on the back burner but haven’t been able to get off the ground.
 Take the essence of your work, slim it down to its core question and present that to a diverse, interested interdisciplinary gathering all happily munching on free sandwiches.
 You take 5 minutes presenting and then the rest of the lunch hour letting the ideas flow in between you and the audience in small group discussions.
 The most important thing is to reach a broad audience with a question, challenge, or method that will engage as many as possible.
 The Pitches were inspired by the NABC method to communicate ideas out of the Stanford Research Institute.

-Pitch Season: Starting November 27th 2018 through April 2 2019 at 12pm.
+Pitch Season: November 2019 – April 2020.
 Free sandwiches for those that register.

 Location: KBC Glasburen